 Good Day NCSLA Members!

-I am excited to serve our membership as NCSLA president.
+And I’m going to end each of my official communiques with these statements: I am excited to serve our membership as NCSLA president.
 I have always valued our organization as THE forum for professionals to have engaging conversations about relevant issues in our field, to identify issues where advocacy is needed, and to collaborate across different stakeholders thereby generating statewide solutions.
 It is my pleasure to serve you, the membership.

 Dr. Dennis S. Kubasko, Jr.